Stone Soup: A Recipe for Organisational Change

 In the story, a hungry traveller arrives in a village ravaged by famine only to find the wary villagers unwilling to share any food.
 Unfazed, she invites the whole village to a feast taking place that evening.
 She brings out a large pot, fills it with water from a nearby stream, and builds a fire.
 Finally, she pulls a beautiful round stone from her pocket and begins to boil it.

 Curious passers by ask what she’s doing.
-She explains that she’s making a delicious stone soup for the village and that it would be even more deliciosu if it just had a tiny bit of garnish or some spice or another small addition.
+She explains that she’s making a delicious stone soup for the village and that it would be even more delicious if it just had a tiny bit of garnish or some spice or another small addition.
 Gradually and skillfully she entices everyone in the village to contribute whatever they can – a pinch of salt here, a sprig of rosemary there – completely transforming the simple stone soup into a hearty feast that the whole village enjoys together, just as she had promised!

 It felt like magic then and still does today.
 I’m sure it encouraged me to move into organisational development and coaching.